 Separate planning for people, places or transport will not necessarily ensure good access.
 A combined approach is needed to ensure that all of the barriers to access are overcome.
 Good planning of accessibility checks that everyone has the ability to reach the services and closes all identified gaps.
 These approaches are used by:

-- Retailers, who plan access to ensure that customers can reach their locations.
+- Service providers, who plan access to ensure that customers and service users can reach their locations.

 - Transport operators, who plan access to ensure that their networks cover as many travel needs as possible.

-- Local government, who plan access to ensure that everyone in society can reach essential services.
+- Government, who ensure that everyone in society can reach essential services and enable action to protect everyone’s needs.

 The three main components of access are affected by many factors: